 Understand Virginia laws and regulations for senior apartments communities

-Senior apartments must adhere to The Fair Housing Act.
+Senior apartments must also adhere to The Fair Housing Act, which makes it illegal to home renters and buyers from discrimination based on race, sex, religion, familial status, and disability.
 Under the Housing for Older Persons Act, certain types of senior housing are exempt from discrimination claims based on familial status.
 Communities that meet the exemption criteria may refuse to sell or rent dwellings to families with minor children.
 Exemptions apply to the following types of housing:

 • Any state or federal program determined by the Secretary of HUD to be specifically designed and operated to assist older adults (as defined in the state or federal program)